mickael-kerjean/filestash-website/_docs/install-and-upgrade.md

 ```

 **Note**: Resist the temptation of using gzip and other caching mechanism at the reverse proxy level, you would waste valuable CPU cycles adding latency and increasing the bandwith usage, creating issues with cache invalidation.
 Filestash is already doing its best at compile time optimising at a level no reverse proxy could ever do with a few lines of configuration and no deep knowledge of the underlying service.

+## Note on the proxy feature

+**How does this work?** the proxy work by establishing a bidirectional tunnel between your server and our public proxy server.
+Incoming traffic to the filestash domain will then use that tunnel.

+**Why should I care?** The motivation behind this feature is security as we discovered (big thank you to the people would have opt in the telemetry) many people didn't bothered to properly secured their instance and domain

+**Pro and Cons:** This approach isn't perfect, it adds on latency and won't give control of the proxy server.
+However, it has benefits such as:
+- it is secure by default
+- you aren't require to be an admin of anything to make it work
+- if a security vulnerability comes up, we will be able to block potential exploit

+**Your domain name**: If you have the tunnel enable, a filestash sub domain will be automatically assigned to your instance (eg: user-foo.filestash.app).
+We can change this domain to whatever you want (eg: stallman.filestash.app) but considering the extra cost associated with that feature (our server aren't free) we will only do it for the people supporting the project.